As I lay in bed, I started to hear a melody form in my mind.

 The band imploded shortly after.
 We attempted to bring a talented singer into the fold, but him and the drummer did not get along, and that was that.

 During this time, I would come to learn just how undependable I was.
-Because sometimes weeks would go by without making progress on the album, and my friend told me it was because I failed to take initiative.
+Because sometimes weeks would go by without any progress on the album, and my friend told me it was because I failed to take initiative.
 I took that rather personally, as I was prone to doing at the time.

 The album, Shipwrecked… My Sentiments, ended up taking about a year to complete.